dva81/dva81.github.io/_posts/2023-12-12-Docs-as-Code.md

 By improving the overall documentation process, the team is now much more inclined to write documentation and maintain it.
 Connecting other people to the project is now much easier and we created better continuity for our client as well.

 ---

-Have look at this Microsoft Power Platform Build Tools for Azure DevOps - Power Platform | Microsoft Learn.

 If you are more interested in the view of a technical writer, you might want to start your journey at http://writethedocs.org.